sf-wdi-37/project-1/README.md

 ### Core Technical Requirements

 **Your app should have all of the following:**
 * **Express API** - Build an Express server that has both HTML and JSON endpoints.
-* **RESTful Routes** - Design your CRUD routes using the [RESTful routing](https://github.com/sf-wdi-31/mongoose-associations#restful-routing) convention.
+* **RESTful Routes** - Design your CRUD routes using the [RESTful routing](https://github.com/sf-wdi-34/mongoose-associations#restful-routing) convention.
 * **AJAX** - Leverage AJAX to make requests asynchronously.
 * **jQuery** - Use jQuery to add interactivity and display data on the client side.
 * **Templating** - Render JSON data on the front end using handlebars templates.
 * **MongoDB** - Persist at least two resources to a MongoDB database.
 One resource must have full CRUD.
 * **Visual Design** - Make your front-end snazzy by adding custom styling.
 First impressions matter!
 * **Code Style** - Write professional-looking code.
 Use a consistent style.
 Consider following the [Airbnb Javascript ES5 Styleguide](https://github.com/airbnb/javascript/tree/es5-deprecated/es5).
 * **Git** - 40+ commits, with a significant number from each teammate.
 Commit early, commit often.
 Each commit message should give a clear idea what you changed.
 (And don't expose any secret keys/tokens on GitHub!)
-You can reference our [GitHub collaboration workshop](https://github.com/sf-wdi-31/github-collaboration) and the [in-depth GitHub collaboration writeup](https://github.com/SF-WDI-LABS/shared_modules/blob/master/how-to/github-collaboration-workflow.md).
+You can reference our [GitHub collaboration workshop](https://github.com/sf-wdi-34/github-collaboration) and the [in-depth GitHub collaboration writeup](https://github.com/SF-WDI-LABS/shared_modules/blob/master/how-to/github-collaboration-workflow.md).
 * **Heroku** - Deploy your app with Heroku.
 * **Documentation** - Write a README that would make an employer excited to hire you.
-See the [example readme](https://github.com/sf-wdi-31/readme-example) for a suggested structure.
+See this [example readme](https://github.com/SF-WDI-LABS/readme-example/blob/master/README.md) for a suggested structure.

 ### Flex Technical Requirements

 **Your app should have 2 of the 5 following features:**
 * **External API** - Use an external API to integrate rich data into your app.
 If you need to make API requests from your Node.js server, we recommend using a package like [request](https://github.com/request/request) to make request syntax simpler.
 * **Data Validation** - On the client side, give users a visible error message if they try to submit blank forms (or other validation failures), explaining why they weren't allowed to submit.
 Also, in your database, use mongoose's validations for at least one attribute for each of your schemas (see <a href="http://mongoosejs.com/docs/validation.html">mongoose validation docs</a>).
 You can meet this requirement with just mongoose's built-in validations, but you could also take it further with custom validations.
 * **Bootstrap** - Use Twitter Bootstrap, Foundation, Skeleton, or another CSS framework throughout your site to create a unified baseline style.
 * **Model Relationship** - Create a one-to-many or many-to-many relationship between two models using either embedded or referenced data.
 * **Sessions** - Research sessions and use them to track a visitor.
 As a much larger challenge, you can use sessions to enable authentication (user sign up, log in, and log out).
 Note: This option requires significant independent research, and doing authentication  is especially difficult.
 There are some [resources from past WDI cohorts](https://github.com/sf-wdi-33/express-simple-auth), but do not underestimate this challenge.

 ## BONUS IDEAS
 If you want to push yourself and learn something new, optionally consider doing some of the following with your app, but *please talk to an instructor* beforehand: